automerge/automerge/automerge-wasm/README.md

 ### Saving and Loading

 Calling `save()` converts the document to a compressed `Uint8Array()` that can be saved to durable storage.
-This format uses a columnar storage format that compresses away most of the automerge metadata needed to manage the CRDT state, but does include all of the change history.
+This format uses a columnar storage format that compresses away most of the Automerge metadata needed to manage the CRDT state, but does include all of the change history.

-If you wish to incrementally update a saved automerge doc you can call `saveIncremental()` to get a `Uint8Array()` of bytes that can be appended to the file with all the new changes().
-Note that the `saveIncremental()` bytes are not as compressed the whole document save as each chunk has metadata information needed to parse it.
+If you wish to incrementally update a saved Automerge doc you can call `saveIncremental()` to get a `Uint8Array()` of bytes that can be appended to the file with all the new changes().
+Note that the `saveIncremental()` bytes are not as compressed as the whole document save as each chunk has metadata information needed to parse it.
 It may make sense to periodically perform a new `save()` to get the smallest possible file footprint.

 The `load()` function takes a `Uint8Array()` of bytes produced in this way and constitutes a new document.
-The `loadIncremental()` method is availble if you wish to consume the result of a `saveIncremental()` with a already instanciated document.
+The `loadIncremental()` method is available if you wish to consume the result of a `saveIncremental()` with an already instanciated document.

 ```javascript
   import { create, load } from "automerge-wasm"